joblib/loky/README.md

     processes.
 This library intends to fix those possible deadlocks and send back meaningful errors.
 Note that the implementation of `concurrent.futures.ProcessPoolExecutor` that comes with Python 3.7+
-    is as robust as the executor from loky but the later also works for older versions of Python.
+    is as robust as the executor from loky but the latter also works for older versions of Python.